keremkorkut/Bikeshare_Project_for_Udacity/README.md

 Udacity Bikeshare project for Udacity

 Description
-This document prepare for udacity learning programme
+This document prepare for udacity learning programme final project

 Files used
 Include the files used.Bikeshare projects csv files not included